Lake Erie Cities and Attractions on The Great Lakes Circle Tour

 - Cleveland: Rock and Roll Hall of Fame, NFL Hall of Fame

 Continuing eastward on State Route 6, travelers find Avon Lake, Ohio.
 This is my favitre area on the lakeshore, because its public libraries have enjoyed massive reconstruction.
 On my last visit to the main branch, I sat on a couch at a picture window facing the lake and watched sailing ships and freighters.

-Continuing on Route 6 takes visitors though additional beaches, small towns, and parks to Cleveland OH, the home of the Rock 'N' Roll Hall of Fame.
+Continuing on Route 6 takes visitors though additional beaches, small towns, and parks to Cleveland, the home of the Rock 'N' Roll Hall of Fame.
 The waterfront is full of seafood restaurants with a fresh catch every day.